 |

-incarnation of Radio Seagull, a progressive and alternative rock station broadcasting on AM in The Netherlands.
-Stevie lives with his
+the new incarnation of Radio Seagull, a progressive and alternative rock station broadcasting on AM in The Netherlands.
+Stevie lives with

 records from the record companies.
 We asked Dave to bring us up date: “I worked for a year and a half doing that (record company go-between) until the Radio Regulatory Dept. got my name and paid a visit, ending